 In remote locations, it may be worthwhile to hire a tour guide.
 You can even participate in an ecoRVing activity where you can enjoy the thrills of camping but under ideal conditions with knowledgeable guidance.

 - Mexico, a popular choice for vacationing RVers

 - First Timer’s Guide to RVing in Mexico

 Why would you consider RVing in Mexico?
 It doesn’t have to be the nightmares it’s made out to be.
 Unfortunately, there are serious crimes in Mexico, but there is still a great deal of crime in the US and other countries.

 There are some areas that you shouldn’t visit.
-On the other hand, there are other places you shouldn’t miss to explore due to Mexico’s rich history, wonderfully kind people, and breath-taking scenery.
+On the other hand, there are other places you shouldn’t miss exploring due to Mexico’s rich history, wonderfully kind people, and breathtaking scenery.
 Whether you are searching for stunning architecture, studying historic and spectacular beaches, it comes down to making a bit of planning and common sense.

 First Timer’s Guide to RVing in Mexico

 Safety while traveling Mexico

 Just use your common sense while traveling to Mexico.
 Ensure that you don’t spend more time than necessary in border towns and avoid driving at night.
 Flashing fancy jewelry and a wallet full of money can bring you more trouble.